 Frequently Asked Questions

 A: That depends on your style.
 If you reshape tools often or make some of your own tools on occasion, get the 80-grit wheel as your low grit wheel.
 If you don’t do that type of grinding much, then get the 180 grit.
 For sharpening and touching up your tools we suggest the 350 or 600.
+The 350 grit wheel is better for softer tool steel like M2 while the 600 works well with M42 and Powdered Metal.
+Use of our Wonder Slick Stick is suggested with both of those grits to help keep the wheel clean and from loading up with particles of metal.
 They will leave a scary sharp edge on your tool and remove very little metal, leaving you with a tool that will last a lot longer.
 We suggest you read the article by Tom Wirsing in our Blog section for additional guidance.

 A: Stay away from soft steels; aluminum, brass, and high carbon tools to name a few.
 A good rule of thumb is if the item being ground throws off a lot of sparks then don’t make a steady habit of grinding it.
 Occasionally is ok as long as long as you go back to sharpening high quality steel so it will help clean out the pores in the wheel.